 Innovation is right in front of us every day, starting from the nineteenth century when the term was first used in association with science and industry.
-From creating making machines to converting energy to electricity to inventing gadgets that will help the lives of us and the future generations, technology has been part of our daily lives one way or another.
+From creating making machines to converting energy to electricity to inventing gadgets that will help the lives of us and future generations, technology has been part of our daily lives one way or another.
 It’s there when we open the light when it’s dark, it’s there when we use our smartphones, and it’s there when riding a vehicle.
 Technology just keeps expanding and growing, and it seems like it has no plan of slowing down any moment soon.

-Talking about technology, one of the most used gadgets in the word right now is our smartphones.
+Talking about technology, one of the most used gadgets in the world right now is our smartphones.
 They’re not called smart because they have glasses but because they have sources where we can get answers to our questions.
 With these phones, we can be informed, entertained, or persuaded because of the endless possibilities we have when using them, but phones aren’t the only thing we can make smart.

 What Are Smart Homes?